cruise-automation/k-rail/README.md

 #   exempt_policies: ["*"]
 ```

+*Note:* The resource name automatically has a trailing glob appended in order to match resources created by controllers.
+This could lead to unintended matches.

 ## Policy configuration

 Some policies are configurable.
 Policy configuration is contained in the k-rail configuration file, and documentation for a policy's configuration can be found in the Supported policies heading above.